Shrezzers: SEX & SAX and Diego Silva period (2020–2025)

-On January 27, 2020, Shrezzers released a non-album single Noodles, the last one featuring Sam Arrag on vocals, accompanied by a music video shot during their 2019 Japan tour.
+In January 2020, Shrezzers released the non-album single "Noodles", the last one featuring Sam Arrag on vocals, accompanied by a music video shot during their 2019 Japan tour.

-In September 2020, Peruvian Diego Silva Málaga premiered as the new singer for the group on their single Phoenix, accompanied by a music video.
+In September, the Peruvian Diego Silva Málaga premiered as the band's new vocalist, on the single "Phoenix", also accompanied by a music video.

-On February 26, 2021, Shrezzers released a single Demure which features Veil of Maya's vocalist Lukas Magyar.
-On November 19, 2021, UVB-76 featuring CJ McMahon of Thy Art is Murder was released.
+In February 2021, Shrezzers released the single "Demure", which features Veil of Maya's vocalist Lukas Magyar.
+In November, the single "UVB-76", featuring CJ McMahon of Thy Art Is Murder, came out.

-On February 17, 2023, the follow-up album titled SEX & SAX was released.
-On October 6, 2023, an instrumental version of SEX & SAX titled SAX & SHRED was released.
+In February 2023, the band issued their second album, SEX & SAX.
+It was followed in October by an instrumental version, titled SAX & SHRED.

-On March 25, 2025, the band released music video for their 2021 single UVB-76.
+In March 2025, the band released a music video for their 2021 single "UVB-76".

-On May 22, 2025, the band's Instagram post announced vocalist Diego Silva's departure.
+In May, the band's Instagram page announced vocalist Málaga's departure.

-Arrag's return and new music (2025–present)
+Arrag's return, new music, and touring (2025–present)

-On June 24, 2025, the original vocalist Sam Arrag was officially announced to have rejoined the band.
-A new single "Restart" was announced to be released on July 18, 2025.
+In June 2025, the band's original vocalist, Sam Arrag, was officially announced to have rejoined the band.
+A comeback single, "Restart", was released in July.
+That month, the band played their first live show in six years.